With scattered thoughts, sweaty palms, and my heart beating like a drum, I glance at the door and cannot remember

 1. Urge Surfing

 Coping with (often self-destructive) urges can be difficult, especially in times of stress.
 Such behavior can become a crutch, making us feel like we are taking control, when in reality, we are relinquishing it.

 2. Meditation on the Soles of the Feet

 Meditation on the Soles of the Feet provides a safe space to work on managing strong emotions and regulating the urge to be aggressive, often a byproduct of stressful situations (Kruk, Halász, Meelis, & Haller, 2004).

 The individual is not asked to stop angry thoughts – anger does serve a useful purpose at times – but rather to bring them under control through a shift of focus.

 The client, standing or sitting with their feet on the ground, is asked to cast their mind back to a time that caused them to react very angrily.
 Then they are told to stick with those angry thoughts, letting them flow without hindrance.
 After that, they shift their attention to the soles of their feet.

 Stretching and moving their toes, they feel the texture of their socks, the surface of the ground, or the insole in their shoes.
 They maintain focus, breathing naturally until feeling calm and in control.

 Learning to manage anger more effectively reduces stress and anxiety, and increases feelings of control.

 Working through the Leaves on a Stream and anchor breathing techniques, which are part of our free Mindfulness Exercises Pack, will help students focus awareness on the present moment and acknowledge and accept their feelings, thoughts, and emotions.

 For Group Therapy Sessions

 Research has identified the benefits of combining mindfulness and group therapy to help manage stress and increase resilience and positivity (Seyyed Moharrami, Pashib, Tatari, & Mohammadi; Babakhani, 2017).

-Here are two great examples of group exercises in mindfulness.
+Here is an example of a group exercise in mindfulness.

 Walking Down the Street

 The ability to observe, rather than react to, thoughts, emotions, and sensations is central to positive psychology.